shopwp/documentation/docs/guides/default-pages.md

 # Default Pages

+ShopWP comes with two default pages: `ShopWP Products` and `ShopWP Collections`.
+These two pages are created when the plugin is first installed.

 ## Listing Pages

-ShopWP comes with two default listing pages: `ShopWP Products` and `ShopWP Collections`.
-These two pages are created when the plugin is first installed.
-The purpose of these pages is to display a list of your products or collections.

-If you don't want to use these pages, you can turn them off within the plugin settings.
+The purpose of these default pages is to display your products and collections without needing to configure anything.
+If you don't want to use them, you can turn them off within the plugin settings.
 You can also choose a different page to be used instead.

 ### Changing the listing pages